aspose-words/Aspose.Words-Documentation/cpp/faq/_index.md

 It is very easy as well, just load a document to the model and save it to any supported format.

-The following code example shows the process of converting a DOCX file to PDF:
+The following code example demonstrates the process of converting a DOCX file to PDF:

 {{< highlight csharp >}}
 // Load the document from disk.